NIGK21006U Aqueous Geochemistry

 The course attendants will:

-• Evaluate water-rock interactions controlling inorganic aqueous geochemistry and element cycling with water movement in the hydrosphere, as well as drinking water quality.
+• Evaluate water-rock interactions controlling inorganic aqueous geochemistry and element cycling with water movement in the hydrosphere.

-• Combine the use of classical methods and of 1D-reactive transport modeling (PHREEQC), to substantiate a qualitative and quantitative interpretation of water chemistry development along flow paths (e.g., in aquifers) and diffusion-controlled gradients (e.g., seabed).
+• Combine the use of classical methods and of 1D-reactive transport modeling (PHREEQC), to conduct qualitative and quantitative interpretations of water chemistry development along flow paths (e.g., in aquifers) and diffusion-controlled gradients (e.g., seabed).

 • Trace water chemistry as it develops in the terrestrial hydrological cycle: in rain water, through aquifers and to its discharge, by using major ion chemistry as natural tracers.